How to Calibrate Quality Scores

 So, taking this information into consideration, the team leader can take “Analyst 1” aside and ask them to be slightly more lenient when judging whether dead-air time exceeds seven seconds (unexplained) or 15 seconds (explained).

-Instead of scoring calls separately and then coming together as a group, some contact centres all get together in one room and listen to a call, going through the scorecard together, item-by-item and take a vote or discuss it.
+Avoid scoring calls as a group in real-time during calibration sessions.
+Instead of scoring calls separately and then coming together as a group, some teams all get together in one room and listen to a call, going through the scorecard together, item-by-item and take a vote or discuss it.

 Tom Vander Well adds that he has “found this to probably be the least effective method simply because it goes back to sort of the rules of the playground and the people who have the loudest voices and the strongest opinions dictate the conversation, whilst people who have different opinions but are afraid of speaking out keep quiet, and I think it has limited impact.
 Sometimes, this can even have a negative influence on quality scoring.”